aws-deadline/deadline-cloud-for-unreal-engine/README.md

 [openjd-adaptor-runtime]: https://github.com/OpenJobDescription/openjd-adaptor-runtime-for-python
 [openjd-adaptor-runtime-lifecycle]: https://github.com/OpenJobDescription/openjd-adaptor-runtime-for-python/blob/release/README.md#adaptor-lifecycle

-AWS Deadline Cloud for Unreal Engine is a python package that allows users to create [AWS Deadline Cloud][deadline-cloud] jobs from within Unreal Engine.
-Using the [Open Job Description (OpenJD) Adaptor Runtime][openjd-adaptor-runtime] this package also provides a command line application that adapts Unreal's command line interface to support the [OpenJD specification][openjd].
+AWS Deadline Cloud for Unreal Engine is a C++ and python package for Unreal that allows users to create Unreal Movie Render Queue jobs for [AWS Deadline Cloud][deadline-cloud] from within Unreal Engine.
+Using the [Open Job Description (OpenJD) Adaptor Runtime][openjd-adaptor-runtime] this package also provides a command line application on the worker side to that adapts Unreal's command line interface to support the [OpenJD specification][openjd] and allows efficient rendering of multiple shots from a sequence without restarting Unreal.

 ## Compatibility